-Physical review letters 115 (22), 220502
+Physical review letters 115 (22), 220502 , 2015

+This paper discussed the verification of measurement-based quantum computer.

+K. Fujii and M. Hayashi, “Verifiable fault tolerance in measurement-based quantum computation,” Physical

+Review A, Rapid Communication, Vol. 96, 030301(R) (2017).

+This paper discussed the verification of fault tolerant measurement-based quantum computer.
+This method works even with the noise existence.

+M. Hayashi and M. Hajduˇsek, “Self-guaranteed measurement-based blind quantum computation,” Physical

+Review A, Vol. 97, 052308 (2018).

+This paper discussed the self-testing of measurement-based quantum computer even with untrusted measurement devices.

 Quantum network coding:

 In the multiparty quantum information processing, we need a quantum network.
 However, a quantum network has a bottleneck.
 To improve the performance of the quantum network, we need to improve the bottleneck.
-The following my paper started the analysis of quantum network coding for the first time.
+My paper below started the analysis of quantum network coding for the first time as Fig. 3.
 After this paper, many researchers started to study quantum network coding.
 I proposed several protocols to improve the bottleneck in the quantum network.
 For example, in one of my protocols, I proposed an efficient use of quantum teleportation.
 This protocol resolves the bottleneck in the quantum butterfly network.

 M Hayashi, K Iwama, H Nishimura, R Raymond, S Yamashita